tlug/lists.tlug.jp-scrape/README.md

 - `/ML/`: `tlug` main tlug mailing list generated archives.
 - `/ML.1` etc.: Spurious files from a bug; see below.
+- `/MLadm/`: `tlug-admin` list generated archives; see below.
 - `/MLlingo/`: `tlug-lingo` list generated archives.
 - `/images/`, `*.html`, etc.: Static informational pages.
 - `/robots.txt`

+The `tlug-admin` list archives under `/MLadm/` require HTTP basic authentication using a name and password given in an image on the website.
+The `Scrape` script has this name/password equally well (or perhaps better) obfuscated and passes the deobfuscated version to `wget` so it can download this directory.
+However, to avoid GitHub or Netlify serving those files on the web without password protection, we have added that directory to the `.gitignore` file and do not commit it.
+(If we do decide to commit it, also see the Netlify discussion below.)

 ### Content Not Fetched